OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-ldap.md

 ## Configure Standard LDAP Authentication

-To configure OutSystems end-user authentication with standard LDAP (i.e. LDAP not associated with Active Directory) do the following:
+To configure OutSystems end user authentication with standard LDAP (i.e. LDAP not associated with Active Directory) do the following:

 1. Choose `LDAP` in the **Authentication** drop-down list.